Marcoarielf/Javascript-Chanllenges/README.md

 * "/chapter1" contains exercises with functions, arrays and objects.
 * "/chapter3" I've worked with object methods.
 There is an example of this.
 * "/chapter7" I've done 3 different projects, using the knowledge from chapter1 and chapter3.
 Winorhold game its live: https://elastic-kowalevski-9231ef.netlify.app/ try it 😋*
 * "/chapter9" Data Structures / Modern Operators and String.
-4 Coding Challeges*
+4 Coding Challeges: Destructuring, SPREAD, REST, SET, MAPS, STRINGS, and more... *